 To be able to claim special damages, you must be able to provide evidence of your losses.
 Because of this, keeping any receipts, bills, or invoices relevant to your claim could be beneficial.

-To learn more about making a personal injury claim for compensation for a car accident, contact our team of advisors today.
-They can offer a free consultation and more help surrounding the claims process.
+Contact our team of advisors today to learn more about filing a personal injury claim for compensation after a car accident; they can offer a free consultation and help with the claims process.

 How Is Car Accident Compensation Calculated?

-Now that we’ve looked at what you can claim, it’s important to understand how compensation is calculated in a car accident claim.
+Now that we’ve examined what you can claim generally, it’s important to understand how compensation is calculated in a car accident claim.
+There is no set compensation award except for whiplash, which is explained below.
+Each case is assessed based on its unique facts because injuries affect everyone differently.

 For example, you may have had to take time off work, or the injury may not have healed in the way expected.
-As a result, your suffering and hardship is potentially worse than other people.
+As a result, your suffering and hardship are potentially worse than other people’s.

 As part of the claim, your solicitor will take the following steps to calculate an accurate value of your claim: